mlpack/mlpack/doc/user/methods/mean_shift.md

 ## `MeanShift`

 The `MeanShift` class implements mean shift, a clustering technique.
-Mean shift models the density of the data using a specified kernel function, producing a number of clusters that represent the data density.
+Mean shift models the density of the data using a kernel function (also called Parzen window), producing a number of clusters that represent the data density.
 Mean shift does not require the user to guess the number of clusters, and does not make any assumptions on the shape of the data.

 mlpack's `MeanShift` class allows control of the kernel function used via template parameters.